On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Linear programming approach

 For a given $d$-dimensional $(0,1)$-matrix $A$ of order $n$, a problem on an optimal hyperplane cover $\Lambda$ looks as follows:

-Similarly to polyplexes, for each multidimensional matrix $A$ there exists an optimal hyperplane cover $\Lambda$ having all rational entries and if the matrix is given then its optimal hyperplane cover can be found in polynomial time.
+Similarly to polyplexes, for each multidimensional matrix $A$ there exists an optimal hyperplane cover $\Lambda$ having all rational entries and it can be found in polynomial time.

-Problem~(1) is equivalent to the problem on the maximum weight of a fractional perfect matching in a $d$-partite $d$-uniform hypergraph with parts of equal sizes, and the problem~(2) aims for a vertex cover of a minimum weight in such hypergraphs.
+Problem~(1) is equivalent to a problem on the maximum weight of a fractional perfect matching in a balanced $d$-partite $d$-uniform hypergraph, and Problem~(2) aims for a vertex cover of minimum weight in such hypergraphs.
 The constraint matrices $U$ and $U^{T}$ for both problems are submatrices of the vertex-hyperedge incidence matrix of the complete $d$-partite $d$-uniform hypergraph with parts of size $n$.

 As for fractional matchings and fractional vertex covers in general hypergraphs, we have the following.